tomas-oliveira03/Cryptocurrency-Price-Predictor/README.md

 # Cryptocurrency Price Predictor

 This repository contains a project that implements a multiagent system enhanced with Artificial Intelligence for cryptocurrency market analysis and price prediction.
+It particularly studies the influence that social media and news forums have on cryptocurrency prices.
 It uses a Python backend to manage a society of agents that collect, analyze, and report on cryptocurrency data.
 A web-based frontend, built with Node.js, provides a user interface to visualize the market analysis, agent activities, and system state.
 The backend communicates with a MongoDB database to persist data.

 ## Project Overview

 The core of this project is a multiagent system designed to perform real-time analysis of the cryptocurrency market.
 Different agents are assigned specialized tasks:

--   **Data Collection Agents**: These agents are responsible for gathering real-time and historical data from various sources, such as cryptocurrency exchanges and financial news APIs.
+-   **Data Collection Agents**: These agents are responsible for gathering real-time and historical data from various sources, such as cryptocurrency exchanges, social media, and financial news APIs.
 -   **Analysis Agents**: These agents process the collected data.
-They perform technical analysis (e.g., calculating indicators like RSI, MACD) and sentiment analysis on news articles to gauge market mood.
+They perform technical analysis (e.g., calculating indicators like RSI, MACD) and sentiment analysis on news articles and social media posts to gauge market mood.
 -   **Decision Agents**: Based on the analyses, these agents formulate insights or potential trading signals.
 -   **User Interface Agent**: This agent acts as a bridge between the user and the system, managing user preferences and displaying tailored information on the frontend.